MauroDeryckere/MauEng/Readme.md

 Sprint control<br>
 <br>
 ## Core
+The core of the engine contains basic functionality that is used by the engine (and the game).
+It includes debugging tools, a timer manager, an event system, a UUID generator, and profiling tools.

 ### Debugging -Logging
 The logger can log in the console and a file using different log priority levels and categories.
 Priority of logging can be adjusted to skip logging all levels below set level.
 Colors of the console logs are configurable.